KansasLinuxFest/website/content/index.md

 We know that our logo and style is humble, and you are welcome to suggest new logos and styles, just fork the pages on github and send us your ideas!

-You can the logo on Github [Logo On Github](https://github.com/KansasLinuxFest/website/tree/master/logo)
+You can find the logo on Github [Logo On Github](https://github.com/KansasLinuxFest/website/tree/master/logo)

 ### Chat with us